theprimarybrain/theprimarybrain.github.io/_posts/2023-04-10-Spring-Chick-STEM-Challenges.md

 ![SpringChickHouse]({{ site.github.url }}/assets/img/spring-stem-chick-house.jpg)

 Any time we build gingerbread houses at Christmastime, student engagement goes through the roof!
 So, I decided to take this same idea and build spring chick houses in the spring season!
-All you need for this challenge is peeps, graham crackers, icing, and popsicle sticks to spread the icing.
+All you need for this challenge is candy chicks, graham crackers, icing, and popsicle sticks to spread the icing.

 Just like my other STEM challenges, we begin by putting on our engineering hats and brainstorming how to build the house.
 Then, I have my students draw their plan in their journals.
 After the final touches are put on their sketches, they receive graham crackers and icing and the creativity begins!